luigiqtt/dev-multinode-k8s/README.md

     ```bash
     sudo terraform apply
     ```
+    If you want to see what actions Terraform would take to apply the current configuration before applying it, you can do this with the following command:
+    ```bash
+    sudo terraform plan
+    ```
 4. **Wait** some seconds after the end of the apply command execution in order to give the virtual machines the time to restart;
 5. **Initialize the *Control Plane* node**: log in to the *Control Plane* node as the admin user and execute the script **setup/init.sh**:
     ```bash